sageshoyu/docs-opmanual_sky/book/opmanual_sky/30-fly/05-networking.md

 4. fill in the prompt for your networks password and press enter.
 Note that you will not see anything happening when you are typing the password-- this is a security feature.

-5. after the script finishes, move your newly created wpa_supplicant.conf file to the /etc/wpa_supplicant directory: `sudo mv wpa_supplicant.conf /etc/wpa_supplicant/`
+5. after the script finishes, move your newly created wpa_supplicant.conf file to the /etc/wpa_supplicant directory: `sudo mv wpa_supplicant.conf /etc/wpa_supplicant/`.
+Note that you will need to enter the user password when using `sudo`.
+By default, this is `bigbubba`

 ### Switching to Managed Mode